 In the quantum formulation of the max-cut problem, the basis states $\{\ket{0\cdots00},\dots,\ket{1\cdots11}\}$ correspond to the ways to the ways to partition a the vertices of a graph.
 Fig.~\ref{fig:max-cut-states} shows a few examples of bit strings and their corresponding graph partitions.
 The quantum circuits found by $\rho$DARTS can be evaluated according to the measurement distributions of the states they produce.

-The metric $P_m$ is the probability of measuring the the produced state to be any of the max-cut partitions.
-This provides us with insight into how often the circuits we generate hone in on the exact solution.
-On the other hand, the metric $E_m=\braket{\op{H}_c}/\max(\op{H}_c)$ is the expected number of edges between the partitions in all of the measurement outcomes, normalized by the number of edges in the max-cut partition.
+The metric $P_m$ denotes the probability of measuring the produced state to be any of the max-cut partitions.
+This provides us with insight as to how often the circuits we generate hone in on the exact solutions.
+On the other hand, the metric $E_m=\braket{\op{H}_c}/\max(\op{H}_c)$ denotes the expected number of edges between the partitions in all of the measurement outcomes, normalized by the number of edges in the max-cut partition.
 This provides a measure for how close our max-cut approximations are to the true solutions.